FMC — FMC Corporation

 1. Key Financial Results and Metrics

-- Adjusted EBITDA: $72 million, $17 million above the high end of guidance.
+- Adjusted EBITDA: $72 million, surpassing the high end of guidance by $17 million.

-- Free Cash Flow: Negative $628 million, a decline from the prior year, with expectations for 2026 to range from negative $65 million to positive $65 million.
+- Free Cash Flow: Negative $628 million, a decline from the previous year, attributed to lower EBITDA.

-- Gross Debt: Approximately $4.5 billion, with net debt at $4.1 billion, reflecting a seasonal working capital build.
+- Debt: Gross debt increased to approximately $4.5 billion; net debt rose to about $4.1 billion, reflecting seasonal working capital build.

 2. Strategic Updates and Business Highlights

-- Operational Priorities: FMC is focused on debt reduction (targeting $1 billion in 2026), optimizing manufacturing costs, managing the post-patent transition for Rynaxypyr, and supporting sales growth of new active ingredients like Isoflex, fluindapyr, and Dodhylex.
+- Operational Priorities: FMC is focused on debt reduction (targeting $1 billion in 2026), optimizing manufacturing costs, managing the post-patent transition for Rynaxypyr, and supporting sales growth of new active ingredients.

 3. Forward Guidance and Outlook

-- Second Half Expectations: Anticipated sales and EBITDA to be consistent with the prior year, driven by volume growth and new active ingredients.
+- Second Half Outlook: Anticipated sales and EBITDA to be consistent with last year's second half, driven by volume growth from new active ingredients.

 4. Bad News, Challenges, or Points of Concern

-- Competitive Pressures: Increased competition from low-cost generic products, particularly in Latin America and Asia, impacting margins and pricing strategies.
+- Competitive Pressures: The market is increasingly impacted by low-cost generic competitors, particularly in Latin America and Asia.

 5. Notable Q&A Insights